operator22th/Paper-List/README.md

 - ICML 2024, Behavior Generation with Latent Actions.
 [Website](https://arxiv.org/abs/2403.03181).
 Propose VQ-BeT, which just change the k-means above to residual VQ-VAE.
 Given the offset, tokens can be sparse and cheap, which enables robot deployment.
 - AISTATS 2011, A Reduction of Imitation Learning and Structured Prediction to No-Regret Online Learning.
 [Website](https://arxiv.org/pdf/1011.0686).
 Always aggregate your datasets with updated policies and keep an eye on the expert at the same time.

+### Robotic Learning
+- CoRL 2020, ContactNets: Learning Discontinuous Contact Dynamics with Smooth, Implicit Representations.
+[Website](https://arxiv.org/abs/2009.11193).
+Breaking contact with a smooth parameterization of the contact problem with signed distance function and tangential Jacobian.